ncoghlan/pulpdist/doc/index.rst

 together allow a network of Pulp_ servers to be used as a filtered mirroring network with robust access control mechanisms.

-The project is in a very early alpha state, so there are a *lot* of rough edges, not only in the code and documentation, but also in the development infrastructure around the project.
+The project is still in an alpha state, so there are quite a few rough edges, not only in the code and documentation, but also in the development infrastructure around the project.